anuyts/menkar/Plans.md

 ```
 This is the only approach that allows neutral propositions and still lets substitution preserve definitional equality.
 Note: systems need eliminable propositions, so as to be sure that you can check they are consistent on overlaps.
 Note: therefore, you need to save the context as an argument to a system!
+Or have compound system elimination rules which is essentially the same.

 Classification
 --------------